Mikhail Ptukha: Work in demographics

 Upon the opening of the Perm branch of Petrograd University, he was sent to organize the teaching of statistics there in 1916 and in July 1917 was approved as an acting professor of political economy and statistics at the now Perm University.
 After the October Revolution in Russia, he used his one-year business trip granted by Perm to go back to Kyiv in the summer in 1918, where he stayed.
 After going there, he became the head of the Statistical Department at the Ministry of Confessions, starting teaching statistics at the People's University of Ukraine, and also became a professor at Taras Shevchenko National University of Kyiv.
 In January 1919 he was approached to become the dean of the newly-created Demographic Institute of the Ukrainian Academy of Sciences, to which he accepted.
 During the 1920s he became secretary of the Socio-Economic Department of the national academy, during which time he collaborated with the International Statistical Institute (ISI), attending as a delegation to the USSR about the ISI.

 In January 1930, after the question of whether statistics was a "class science" was raised, Ptukha faced public harassment after opposing Marxists.
 In the subsequent years, during the mid 1930s, he was arrested multiple times by the Soviet authorities.
 In 1933, he started focusing his research on the history of statistics, which he did up until his death.
 He was arrested first in 1934, and was last arrested in 1938 for sabotage in the Institute of Demography but was released due to lack of evidence.
 After his arrest in 1938, the Institute of Demography was liquidated due to its supposed connection with sabotage.

 In 1940, two years after the institute's liquidation, he started heading the Department of Statistics of the Institute of Economics of the Academy of Sciences of the Ukrainian SSR.
 In addition, starting in 1944, he became head of the Department of Social Sciences and a member of the presidium of the Academy of Sciences.
-He also published his first study about the history of statistics, which he had been studying in 1933, with the an essay on the history of statistics during the XVII-XVIII centuries, notably dealing with William Petty.
+He also published his first study about the history of statistics, which he had been studying in 1933, with an essay on the history of statistics during the XVII-XVIII centuries, notably dealing with William Petty.
 However, he would not continue his work for long, and in 1950 he retired while remaining as a member of the ISI.
 He was also still a scientific consultant of the Central Statistical Office of the USSR and helped prepare the All-Union Population Census of 1959, and focused on studying the problems of the All-Union population censuses.